persunde/wdg-projects/README.md

 ## Need to get in touch through private channels?
-Send me an email at wdg@iloveoss.com
+Send me an email at anon@wdg.one
 - NOTE: it is a forwarding address, so I will reply from another email account